Stochastic arbitrage with market index options: Portfolio choice problem

 Here, $\gtrsim$ denotes either first- or second-order stochastic dominance.
 In the latter case our optimization problem is the same as in \citet{PostLongarela21}.

 The options to be traded in our empirical application are put and call options.
 In a departure from previous studies, we require the layover portfolio to deliver zero payoff when the underlying asset falls outside the range of strikes at which options are traded.
-This means that if a stochastic arbitrage opportunity is identified then there does not exist a pricing kernel respecting bid-ask spreads which is monotone over the range of strikes.
+This constraint may exclude certain stochastic arbitrage opportunities from consideration.
 From a practical perspective, it may be a reasonable restriction for an investor to impose if they feel unable to reliably specify probabilities for states falling outside the range of strikes, or if they wish to insulate their position in options from extreme movements in the underlying asset.

 In order to enforce our requirement that the layover portfolio deliver zero payoff outside the range of strikes, we augment $\mathbf{A}$, $\mathbf{B}$ and $\mathbf{c}$ in \eqref{eq:positionlimits} with 8 additional rows.
 For $i=1,\dots,m$, let $s_i$ denote the strike of the $i$th option and let $d_i=0$ if the $i$th option is a put or $d_i=1$ if the $i$th option is a call.
 Order the options such that $s_1\leq\cdots\leq s_m$.
 (Each strike is repeated once in the empirically common case where both a put and a call are listed at each strike.)
 Let $\mathbf{a}_{2m+1}$, $\mathbf{a}_{2m+3}$, $\mathbf{a}_{2m+5}$ and $\mathbf{a}_{2m+7}$ be $1\times m$ vectors with $i$th entries equal to $d_is_i$, $d_i$, $(1-d_i)s_i$ and $1-d_i$ respectively.
 We specify the polytope $\mathcal P$ by setting